 A visa is a document, normally affixed within your passport, which allows you to enter the country and stay for the duration of your program.
 The requirements for the visa and visa process are controlled by the government of the country you are entering, are non-negotiable, and can change regularly.
 If you arrive without the proper visa, you will be sent home by immigration officers at your own expense.

 A student visa is required to participate in the Brisbane program.
-If you do not hold a US passport, you should consult with the Australian embassy in your country of citizenship for the student visa requirements.
+If you do not hold a US passport, you should consult with the Australian embassy in your country of citizenship for the student visa requirements as your application process may differ from students with US passports.
 Obtaining a student visa is the student’s responsibility.
 We will review the guidelines for obtaining a student visa at the Pre-departure Orientation.

 We have produced visa guidelines to provide you with an overview of what you will need to do to obtain a student visa.
 Please note: this is only a tool to help you get started!
 It is not a substitute for consulting with the Australian consulate that has jurisdiction over your state of home residence.
 Make sure you are familiar with the most up-to-date regulations by visiting their website frequently.